Urpagin/SyncChat/README.md

 - [x] Death logging in the Discord channel
 - [x] `/playing` slashcommand
 - [x] `/deaths` slashcommand
-- [ ] Version check at start: checks this repo for newer releases.
+- [ ] Version check at start: checks this repo for newer releases
+- [ ] MC & Discord message format customizable in config
+- [ ] Update demo video
+- [ ] Send a Discord message when a player joins (configurable toggle)
+- [ ] Send a Discord message when a player exits (configurable toggle)
+- [ ] Send a Discord message when a player earns an achievement (configurable toggle)